 Sometimes they ask for an invitation letter.
 If you need one, let us know and we will put you in touch with someone who can help.
 From the date of the visa issue, you have 3 months to enter the country with the visa.

 Water purifier.
-If you need to drink tap water, we strongly recommend you use a water purifier because the well water is not drinkable in many provinces due to digging a big number of toilet and waste water wells too close that they contaminate each other.
-Our recommendation is to drink only bottled water that you buy from shops, not from the street vendors, but in case you can’t avoid drinking tap water, use a water purifier.
+If you need to drink tap water, we strongly recommend you use a water purifier because the well water is not drinkable in many provinces due to digging a big number of toilet and wastewater wells too close that they contaminate each other.
+Drink only bottled water from shops, not from the street vendors.
+If you really can’t avoid drinking tap water, use a water purifier.

 Hydrating lotion.
 Afghanistan is not connected with any sea or ocean and is mainly mountainous and located at a very high altitude, so the weather is extremely dry.
 I knew it so I brought my hydrating lotion but after a couple of months there, I looked some 50 years older.
 OK, maybe that’s an overstatement, but it did take me quite a few weeks to get back to my original skin texture.
 Since during the day you are wearing the sunscreen, I suggest a rich and nourishing night cream.

 Universal power plug adapter and the voltage converter.
 In Afghanistan, the power sockets used are type C and F and the standard voltage is 220.
-So, for when you travel to Afghanistan we recommend you have a universal power adapter and a voltage converter.
-The electricity sometimes can kick off to even 300 voltage and blow off the power supply of your device.
+So, when you travel to Afghanistan we recommend you have a universal power adapter and a voltage converter.

 Activated charcoal.
 In Afghanistan, if you are a little careful of what and where you eat, you are going to be fine and won’t have to spend hours vomiting your guts, unlike some other countries I have been to.
 Although, we still recommend you carry some activated charcoal with you as it can help with nausea and food poisoning.